- English Department Writing Program

-- Become aware of some of the methods and approaches used in literary scholarship and become attentive to the way that they yield different interpretations.
-This class will help you understand how an interpretation emerges from a choice about approach, and how a single text can sustain many different interpretations when approached through different methods.
+- Become aware of distinct scholarly methods and critical approaches used in literary study and become attentive to the way that they yield different interpretations.
+This class will help you understand how an interpretation emerges from choices about method or approach, and how a single text can sustain many interpretations depending on those choices.

 - how to develop a question or topic about a literary text that will lead to a strong argument

-- how to recognize an interpretation as an argument
+- how to cast an interpretation as an argument

 - how to articulate the stakes of your argument to your audience

 - how to present your ideas orally and respond to ideas presented by others.

 Students in the General Program must successfully complete 30 credits in post-English 298 coursework.
 These courses must include at a minimum:

 - Three courses on literature written primarily before 1900, at least one of which must be on literature written primarily before 1830, and at least one of which must be on literature written primarily before 1642 (students are urged to elect a course in Shakespeare, such as English 367)